Voodoo2: Architecture and performance

 The Voodoo2 introduced Scan-Line Interleave (SLI) capability to the PC market.
 In SLI mode, two Voodoo2 boards installed in a PC run in parallel, each unit drawing half the lines of the display.
 Voodoo2 SLI not only doubles rendering throughput, it also increases the total framebuffer memory, and thus the maximum supported screen resolution increased to an impressive (for its time) 1024 × 768.
 However, texture memory is not doubled because each card needed to duplicate the scene data.
 The original Voodoo Graphics also has SLI capability, but it is only used in the arcade and professional markets.

-In late 1998, 3dfx released the Voodoo3, which effectively replaced the Voodoo2 as the company's flagship product.
+In early 1999, 3dfx released the Voodoo3, which effectively replaced the Voodoo2 as the company's flagship product.
 The base model Voodoo3 2000 offers in a single card slightly greater performance than a Voodoo2 SLI + 2D card in some situations.
 The 3000 and 3500 models offers performance exceeding Voodoo2 SLI in certain environments.
 At the same time 3dfx also released the budget-priced Voodoo Banshee, a combination 2D/3D card that combines a 2D accelerator with an overclocked but incomplete Voodoo2, missing one of the texture units.

 The Voodoo2 enjoyed remarkably long usage in many computer systems, as a Voodoo2 SLI setup was competitive with newer cards like NVIDIA's RIVA TNT2, Matrox's Millennium G400, and even NVIDIA's GeForce 256.
 3dfx's Glide API played an essential role in this longevity because some games were still tailored more towards Glide than Direct3D or OpenGL.
 Long after the chipset's obsolescence, some dedicated enthusiasts did get later games working with a Voodoo2, e.g. Doom 3.